Genetic history of the Middle East: Gilaks and Mazandaranis

-A 2006 genetic research was made by Nasidze et al. on the North Iranian populations on the Gilaks and Mazandaranis, spanning the southwestern coast of the Caspian Sea, up to the border with neighbouring Azerbaijan.
+A genetic study was made on the North Iranian populations on the Gilaks and Mazandaranis, spanning the southwestern coast of the Caspian Sea, up to the border with neighbouring Azerbaijan.
 The Gilaks and Mazandaranis comprise 7% of the Iranian population.
 The study suggested that their ancestors came from the Caucasus region, perhaps displacing an earlier group in the South Caspian.
 Linguistic evidence supports this scenario, in that the Gilaki and Mazandarani languages (but not other Iranian languages) share certain typological features with Caucasian languages, and specifically South Caucasian languages.
 There have been patterns analyzed of mtDNA and Y chromosome variation in the Gilaki and Mazandarani.

-Based on mtDNA HV1 sequences tested by Nasidze et al., the Gilaks and Mazandarani most closely resemble their geographic and linguistic neighbors, namely other Iranian groups.
+Based on mtDNA HV1 sequences, the Gilaks and Mazandarani most closely resemble their geographic and linguistic neighbors, namely other Iranian groups.
 However, their Y chromosome types most closely resemble those found in groups from the South Caucasus.

 A scenario that explains these differences is a south Caucasian origin for the ancestors of the Gilani and Mazandarani, followed by introgression of women (but not men) from local Iranian groups, possibly because of patrilocality.

 Given that both mtDNA and language are maternally transmitted, the incorporation of local Iranian women would have resulted in the concomitant replacement of the ancestral Caucasian language and mtDNA types of the Gilani and Mazandarani with their current Iranian language and mtDNA types.
 Concomitant replacement of language and mtDNA may be a more general phenomenon than previously recognized.

 The Mazandarani and Gilani groups fall inside a major cluster consisting of populations from the Caucasus and West Asia and are particularly close to the South Caucasus groups—Georgians, Armenians, and Azerbaijanis.
 Iranians from Tehran and Isfahan are situated more distantly from these groups.